What is worth understanding?

 The graph here shows a DC voltage that is slowly decreasing in the manner of a battery losing charge, and AC waveform and ‘Square wave’ which takes the form of a series of DC voltage pulses.
 Note that a real ‘square’ wave is not quite square, as it always takes time for the voltage to rise or fall, so the sides of the pulses are never quite vertical.

 But is the ‘square’ wave AC or DC?
 The square wave ‘alternates’ in amplitude, but relative to the zero volts line, it is always a positive voltage, which could suggest this is still a DC signal.
 However, relative to the grey line, the ‘square’ wave is no longer always positive, so is the square wave DC relative to zero volts, and AC relative to the grey line?
-If you ask a large group of electrical engineers, you will get some answers that a square wave can be DC if it never passes zero volts, and other answers that say in practice, zero volts is always relative to something else, and there is nothing unique about any voltage, a square wave can never be considered DC.
+If you ask a large group of electrical engineers, you will get some answers that a square wave can be DC if it never passes zero volts, and other answers that say in practice, as zero volts is always relative to something else, and there is nothing unique about any voltage, a square wave can never be considered as only DC.